 Note if a drive supports a Blu-ray Disc, it can also support a double-layer DVD.
 If a drive can support a double-layer DVD, then it can also support a DVD.
 And if a drive can support a DVD, it can also support a CD.
 If a drive can rewrite (RW) a disc, then it can also record (R) a disc.
 And if a drive can record a disc, it can also play or read (ROM) a disc.

-Computer Mania stocks a wide selection of drives and storage devices.
-Our in store technical specialists can answer all your questions and assist you to find the best solution for your requirements.
+Computer Mania stocks a wide selection of Hard Drives for your every need.
+Our in-store technical specialists can answer all your questions and assist you to find the best solution for your requirements.